perticascatalin/Research/README.md

 # MastersExperiments

-## E1: Statistically learning the correct order and other relational operations (in progress)
+## E1: About the compositionality of order and other relational operations in statistical learning (in progress)

 ### 1. Introduction